 Now it’s time for the juicy gossip and biggest announcements!

-Scott kicked off this keynote announcing that Atlassian had just hit the 250,000 customer milestone which is HUGE!
+Scott kicked off this keynote by announcing that Atlassian had just hit the 250,000 customer milestone, which is HUGE!

 Atlassian’s philosophy is clear.
-Team’s should be empowered to work in the way that helps them deliver their best results and each team will need different tools; some are created by Atlassian, some are not.
-Over the years, Atlassian’s tools have definitely evolved to be integrate with more third-party tools that teams rely on to get stuff done.
+Teams should be empowered to work in the way that helps them deliver their best results, and each team will need different tools; some are created by Atlassian, and some are not.
+Over the years, Atlassian’s tools have definitely evolved to be integrated with more third-party tools that teams rely on to get stuff done.